 If this is something you’re considering, you don’t have to limit yourself to only schools in your community, as there is a host of schools across the country from primary to tertiary.
 Here is a list of academic institutions within the TCI; use it as a check list if you wish, and don’t give up if you are unsuccessful with a few – you only need one favourable response.

 The Turks and Caicos Islands Government’s Sports Commission, which is responsible for governing sporting activities in the TCI, also offers a variety of volunteer opportunities.
-You can contact them through their website here or send them an email at firstname.lastname@example.org to inquire on available roles.
+You can contact them through their website here or send them an email at email@example.com to inquire on available roles.
 Opportunities may be in the areas of facility management, sports programming, sport compliance, and support.
 It is therefore very much worth you getting in contact as you are likely to find the area that best fits you.

 Alternatively, it also worth approaching other bodies and groups like churches or clubs who may have sports teams that you can help to coach or manage on an ad-hoc basis.
 Some governing bodies that you can also contact are the Football association, the Softball federation, the Cycling federation, and the International Basketball Federation (FIBA).

 Getting practice can take different forms, but it is a great way to prepare yourself on some level for a career and to stay engaged.
 Try joining sports clubs (like Provo Sailing Academy) or learning the rules to different sports so that you would be able to one day teach it.
 Stay abreast on the latest in sports by following sports magazines like Sports Illustrated and Athletic Business.
 You can subscribe to each of these to receive regular articles and updates on the industry or simply visit their website and social media pages on a regular basis to read the latest information.